Xilinx-CNS/kubernetes-onload/README.md

 Developing Onload Operator does not require building these images as official images are available.

 If you wish to build these images, please follow ['Distributing as container image' in Onload repository's DEVELOPING](https://github.com/Xilinx-CNS/onload/blob/master/DEVELOPING.md#distributing-as-container-image).
+This includes building debug versions.
+All Onload images in use must be consistent, in exact commit and build parameters.
+For example, a debug build of `onload-user` must be used with a debug build of `onload-module`.
+Build parameter specification is provided in the sample Onload CRs for the in-cluster build method.

 ### Insecure registries